Ninja-Squad/ninja-squad.github.com/_posts/2017-03-16-what-is-new-angular-4.md

 ## ngIf with else

-It's now also possible to use a `else` syntax in your templates:
+It's now also possible to use an `else` syntax in your templates:

     <div *ngIf="races.length > 0; else empty"><h2>Races</h2></div>
     <ng-template #empty><h2>No races.</h2></ng-template>